-Obedience seems to invade my thoughts a lot lately, maybe because I have 12 and 14-year-old boys who sometimes struggle with obedience.
+Obedience invades the thoughts of most parents with teenagers who struggle with obedience.
 Sometimes there’s outright resistance.
 Sometimes there’s physical obedience with mental disobedience.
-And, sometimes, there’s true obedience out of love and respect.
+Sometimes, fortunately, there’s also true obedience out of love and respect.

-My boys know that we have zero tolerance for two things: Disobedience and disrespect.
-Separating outright disobedience and disrespect from general teenage boy stupidity presents a challenge at times, but we do our best as parents to not just discipline when our kids are disrespectful and/or disobedient but to explain the serous impact of those behaviors both temporally and eternally.
+My boys knew we had zero tolerance disobedience and disrespect.
+Separating outright disobedience and disrespect from general teenage stupidity presents a challenge at times, but we do our best as parents to not just discipline when our kids are disrespectful and/or disobedient but to explain the serous impact of those behaviors both temporally and eternally.

-Almost every time I discipline my boys for disobedience or disrespect, the Holy Spirit gently reminds me of the presence of both issues in my own life, especially disobedience.
+Almost every time I disciplined my boys for disobedience or disrespect, the Holy Spirit gently reminded me of the presence of both issues in my own life.
 To help with this understanding, Isaiah 40:5-11 gives a picture of the Lord’s obedient servant.

-In obediently paying attention to God, the benefits of obedience become increasingly evident.
+In paying attention to God, the benefits of obedience become increasingly evident.

 - Courage.
-Dismay becomes dispelled, replaced by a stone-like, immovable quality (v.
+Dismay becomes dispelled and replaced by a stone-like, immovable quality (v.
 7).

 - Determination.
 His will becomes all that matters (v.
 7).